 The test cases used in smoke testing are solely used for this purpose.
 The outcomes of the tests are not allowed to dictate any drastic changes to the product.
 Smoke tests should be able to run both frequently and quickly, and they should not be allowed to push the production system to its limits.

-Whenever the owner of the system under test—the product/business owner—must configure and set up the system for end-users, the LEAPWORK Automation Platform can be used for ensuring the validity of the system from a business perspective.
+Whenever the owner of the system under test has to configure, and set up, the system for the end-users, Leapwork can be used to ensure the validity of the system from a business perspective.

 The short learning curve of the Leapwork thanks to its flowchart-based approach to automation makes it an ideal tool for business owners, managers, and non-technical specialists.

 These people in an organization would be able to design and execute their own automation cases to monitor that the business-critical aspects of the product work, such as a sign-up flow to a subscription service.